 The PAYG handsets may also be cheaper from other retailers, like Argos or Play.com.
 Use the MegaShopBot to quickly compare prices.

-4G, also know as LTE or Long Term Evolution, is a lightning-quick internet connection for mobile devices, which will allow you to surf the net on your phone at expected speeds of up to 20Mb (up to five times faster than 3G).
+4G, also known as LTE or Long Term Evolution, is a lightning-quick internet connection for mobile devices, which will allow you to browse the net on your phone at speeds of up to five times faster than those of 3G.

 All Samsung Galaxy phones bar the S4, S3 and the Note 2 take a normal size Sim card.
 The S4, S3 and Note 2 take a micro-Sim (like Apple iPhones).
 The S2 has slots for both a normal and a micro-Sim, so you can choose.